Insider Selling: Ontrak, Inc. (NASDAQ:OTRK) Chairman Sells 15,000 Shares of Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the business’s stock in a transaction on Thursday, September 9th.
-The shares were sold at an average price of $11.69, for a total transaction of $175,350.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the stock in a transaction that occurred on Wednesday, September 15th.
+The stock was sold at an average price of $10.57, for a total transaction of $158,550.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.

-Ontrak (NASDAQ:OTRK) last issued its quarterly earnings results on Thursday, August 5th.
-The company reported ($0.31) EPS for the quarter, topping the consensus estimate of ($0.52) by $0.21.
+Ontrak (NASDAQ:OTRK) last posted its quarterly earnings results on Thursday, August 5th.
+The company reported ($0.31) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.52) by $0.21.
 Ontrak had a negative net margin of 16.70% and a negative return on equity of 24.37%.
-The firm had revenue of $26.49 million for the quarter, compared to analysts’ expectations of $22.01 million.
-As a group, equities analysts predict that Ontrak, Inc. will post -1.97 EPS for the current year.
+The company had revenue of $26.49 million for the quarter, compared to the consensus estimate of $22.01 million.
+On average, sell-side analysts predict that Ontrak, Inc. will post -1.97 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on OTRK shares.
-Benchmark reduced their price target on shares of Ontrak from $35.00 to $16.00 and set a “buy” rating for the company in a report on Friday, August 20th.
-Zacks Investment Research downgraded shares of Ontrak from a “buy” rating to a “hold” rating in a report on Tuesday, August 17th.
-B. Riley downgraded shares of Ontrak from a “buy” rating to a “neutral” rating and reduced their price target for the company from $58.00 to $15.00 in a report on Friday, August 20th.
-Cowen downgraded shares of Ontrak from a “market perform” rating to an “underperform” rating and reduced their price objective for the stock from $35.00 to $9.00 in a report on Thursday, August 19th.
-Finally, Canaccord Genuity downgraded shares of Ontrak from a “buy” rating to a “hold” rating in a report on Thursday, August 19th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and one has given a buy rating to the stock.
-According to MarketBeat, Ontrak currently has a consensus rating of “Hold” and an average target price of $23.33.
+Several research firms have recently issued reports on OTRK.
+B. Riley lowered shares of Ontrak from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $58.00 to $15.00 in a research report on Friday, August 20th.
+Benchmark lowered their price target on shares of Ontrak from $35.00 to $16.00 and set a “buy” rating for the company in a report on Friday, August 20th.
+Canaccord Genuity lowered shares of Ontrak from a “buy” rating to a “hold” rating in a report on Thursday, August 19th.
+Zacks Investment Research lowered shares of Ontrak from a “buy” rating to a “hold” rating in a report on Tuesday, August 17th.
+Finally, Cowen lowered shares of Ontrak from a “market perform” rating to an “underperform” rating and decreased their price objective for the stock from $35.00 to $9.00 in a report on Thursday, August 19th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Hold” and an average target price of $23.33.

 Ontrak, Inc provides data analytics based behavioral health management and integrated treatment services to health plans.
 It offers services through its platform OnTrak solution which is designed to improve member health and at the same time, lower costs to the insurer for underserved populations where behavioral health conditions cause or exacerbate co-existing medical conditions.